 A green project

-When the €33 million YGéo project goes live in the summer of 2016, Rosny-sous-Bois and Noisy-le-Sec will feel the benefit of heating produced from a local and renewable source, as both towns play their part in the region’s energy transition program.
+Thanks to the €33 million YGéo project, Rosny-sous-Bois and Noisy-le-Sec feel the benefit of heating produced from a local and renewable source, as both towns play their part in the region’s energy transition program.

 A powerful geothermal network that also looks good